Age-related macular degeneration (AMD)

 Difficulty recognizing faces

-Increased need for light to read or see up close
+An increased need for light when reading or looking at things up close

 Smoking, which doubles the risk

-Our optometrists in Gatineau use advanced tools like optical coherence tomography (OCT) and retinal imaging to detect early signs of AMD.
-These tests allow us to visualize the macula’s structure and identify abnormalities before symptoms worsen.
+Our optometrists in Gatineau use state-of-the-art tools such as optical coherence tomography (OCT) and retinal imaging to detect early signs of AMD.
+These exams allow us to visualize the structure of the macula and identify abnormalities before symptoms worsen.

-Dry AMD: There is no cure, but antioxidant and zinc supplements may slow progression.
-Regular monitoring is recommended.
+Dry AMD: There is no cure, but dietary supplements rich in antioxidants and zinc may slow the progression of the disease.
+Regular follow-up is recommended.

-Wet AMD: Anti-VEGF injections (administered by an ophthalmologist) help block abnormal blood vessel growth and stabilize vision.
+Wet AMD: Injections of anti-VEGF agents (administered by an ophthalmologist) help block the abnormal growth of blood vessels and stabilize vision.
 Photodynamic therapy is sometimes used.

-While complete prevention is not possible, you can lower your risk by following these tips:
+Although it is impossible to completely prevent it, you can reduce your risk by following these tips:

 Quit smoking